 If an array name appears in the list, the entire array is transmitted in the order in which it is stored.
-(If the array has more than one dimension, it is stored in ascending storage locations, with the value of the first subscript quantity increasing most rapidly and the value of the last increasing least rapidly.
+(If the array has more than one dimension, it is stored in ascending storage locations, with the value of the first subscript quantity increasing most rapidly and the value of the last increasing least rapidly (see section 2.4.5 for ordering of array elements.)

-Implied DO: If an implied DO appears in the I/O list, the variables, array elements, or arrays specified by the implied DO are transmitted.
+Implied DO: If an implied DO appears in the 1/O list, the variables, array elements, or arrays specified by the implied DO are transmitted.
 The implied DO specification is enclosed in parentheses.
 Within the parentheses are one or more variables, array elements, or array names, separated by commas, with a comma following the last name, followed by indexing parameters i = m1, m2, m3.
 The indexing parameters are as defined for the DO statement.
 Their range is the list of the DO-implied list and, for input lists, i, m1, m2, and m3 may appear within that range only in subscripts.